 A nice pair of jeans and flat boots are acceptable just about everywhere:

+Another question I get a lot–what do you wear out?
 The best part about Chicago is that nobody is ever going to turn you away for wearing jeans and flat boots, even in a super nice restaurant.
 Things are just more casual here.
-On the flip side, if you want to get dressed up and wear a dress and heels, you won’t feel out of place either!
+On the flip side, if you want to get dressed up and wear a dress and heels, nobody will look at you funny!
+(The Midwest is nice like that.)
 But as a general rule, don’t feel like you have to wear heels anywhere.

 Hats, scarves, and gloves really make a difference: